-The most significant difference between Memotech's disc systems and MFX is the user of SD card media to replace the floppy disc drives.
-References to "disc", "disc drive", etc. should be understood as referring to the MFX single SD card, divided into logical "discs" (partitions) as described in Chapter 3.
+The most significant difference between Memotech's disc systems and MFX is the use of SD card media to replace the floppy disc drives.
+References to "disc", "disc drive", etc. should be understood as referring to the MFX single SD card, divided into logical "discs" (disc images) as described in Chapter 3.